mobiledgex/edge-cloud/docker/README.md

 Place `mex-docker.env` in the same directory as `docker-compose.yml` file.
 You will also need to place `.mobiledgex` directory at your `$HOME`.
 Get http://github.com/mobiledgex/bob-priv/mobiledgex.env.tar and untar into your home directory.
 You also need to copy .mobiledge dir under this directory before building the docker image for edge-cloud.
+There is also http://github.com/mobiledgex/bob-priv/edgecloud.tar which must be untarred to this directory before running docker-compose.

 You also should make some changes in docker-compose.yaml and test-edgectl.sh files.
 Change all the `test` to your own name.
 For example, change `testoperator` to `boboperator`, etc.